 U: Tyler Hansbrough ($7,265): With word this week that the Raptors would try out a new lineup, many wondered who would benefit.
 After one game, the answer seems to be Hansbrough.
 He started in place of Amir Johnson, and although he only had 7 points and 5 rebounds, he was given 34 minutes.
 If he can replicate his Friday performance in which he posted 8 points and 12 rebounds, he could be a great source of cheap fantasy points.
 Even though he is not extraordinarily skilled, if he continues to get over 30 minutes a game, Hansbrough can be a solid fantasy player, especially at this bargain-basement price.

-I wish you the best of luck in all your Tuesday Fanduel and DraftStreet Daily League Fantasy Basketball selections!Do you play in fantasy baseball daily leagues like FanDuel?
-If you aren't sure which players to select for your MLB lineup, or just want some DFS analysis and expert advice for your daily league lineups, RotoBaller is here to help.
-Read our exclusive Fantasy Baseball (MLB) DFS lineup picks for daily leagues and win!
+I wish you the best of luck in all your Tuesday Fanduel and DraftStreet Daily League Fantasy Basketball selections!Do you play in fantasy football weekly leagues like FanDuel?
+If you aren't sure which players to select for your NFL lineup, or just want some DFS analysis and expert advice for your weekly league lineups, RotoBaller is here to help.
+Read our exclusive Fantasy Football (NFL) DFS lineup picks for weekly leagues and win!

 By popular demand, RotoBaller has aggregated all of our fantasy basketball NBA waiver wire pickups into a running list of NBA waiver options, so bookmark the page and check back often for updates.